golemfoundation/wildland-client/Documentation/manpages/wl-user.rst

 .. program:: wl-user-refresh
 .. _wl-user-refresh:

-:command:`wl user refresh BRIDGE`
+:command:`wl user refresh USER`
 ----------------------------------------

 Iterate over bridges and import all user manifest that those bridges refer to.
-Note: This command will override the existing users' bridges.
+Note: This command will override the existing users' manifests.

-Unless BRIDGE name is provided, the command will iterate over all bridges.
+Unless USER name is provided, the command will iterate over all bridges.